© Copyright, 2013, R. Fleischer

 Here is his site for just BMW: http://carlsalter.com/bmw-service-manuals.asp

-The factory manuals ASSUME that you have been to factory training.
+The BMW factory SERVICE manuals ASSUME that you have been to factory training.
 They are not nearly as useful as you may think.
 However, the later years of these manuals are detailed enough that you USUALLY, but NOT always, can get enough information without having been to the factory schools.
 They are pricey, they have supplements to get, etc. They may or may not contain wiring schematics.
 Some do have them, some have only accessory items.
 You may have to purchase the factory wiring diagrams separately.
 BMW has all of these things available for sale.
 LOTS of $$$ for a full set for your bike.
 UNnecessary.
+I do suggest that you purchase the wiring schematics for a Classic K bike.

 The Clymer's manuals are generally bigger and much more detailed than the Haynes manuals.
 Both have errors, but can be very useful.